t94j0/mash/README.md

-#(Ma)x's (Sh)ell - MASH
+(Ma)x's (Sh)ell - MASH
-I was interested on how shells worked, so I made one.
-I started the project in C, but after figuring out what rust was, I decided to make it in rust.
+My experiment with the Rust programming language

-##How to build
+How to build
 ```
 cargo run
 ```